RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/01-Flight-Commands/05-go-power.md

 ![go power image](go_power.png)

 ##### Description
-Moves the drone in a direction for a given duration and a percentage power.
+Moves the drone in a direction for a given duration and power percentage.

 ##### Parameters
 ![go power params](go_power_params.png)